Activity time: 10 minutes

 - I included someone rather than leaving them out.

-- I was patient with a sister, a brother, or another younger child.
+- I was patient with a sibling or another younger child.

 - I recycled.